bcrowell/dorcas/README.md

 For parallel processing, we use gnu parallel.
 (See lib/correl.rb.)

 For graphing, we shell out to the R language, although these functions are not needed for operation of the software.
+R is also used for curve fitting.
 (See lib/other_interpreters.rb.)

 For rendering fonts, we shell out to a perl interpreter and use Perl's GD library.
 (See lib/other_interpreters.rb.)